 Ultralight cycling jackets

-Ultralight cycling jackets for the summer live up to their name, with some examples weighing little more than 100 grams .
-They are primarily intended for road cyclists, but trekking riders, mountain bikers, or city bikers also benefit when they can pull a tiny package from their pocket to protect them from a downpour.
+Ultralight cycling jackets for the summer live up to their name, with some models weighing little more than 100 grams .
+They are primarily intended for road cyclists, but trekking cyclists, mountain bikers, or city bikers also benefit if they can pull a tiny package from their pocket that protects them from a downpour.

 Ultralight jackets are usually water-repellent or waterproof, and they also function as windbreakers.
-However, their thermal capacity is not very high.
+However, they don't provide much warmth.

 Which summer cycling jacket for which cycling discipline?

-You don't need to plan much here; depending on the weather forecast for the travel day, you should have a light wind jacket and a rain jacket to choose from.
+Here you don't need to plan much in advance; depending on the weather forecast for the travel day, you should have a light windbreaker and a rain jacket to choose from.

-- If you know you can find shelter along the way, a water-repellent jacket in your backpack is sufficient.
+- If you know you can take shelter along the way, a water-repellent jacket in the backpack is sufficient.

-- If you're traveling in remote areas, a waterproof hardshell jacket is always a good idea.
+- If you are traveling in remote areas, a waterproof hardshell jacket can never hurt.

 - On cold days, we recommend a layered look.
 If it's still cool in the morning or evening, you can wear a warming layer under the jacket.

-- For a single day, you can also wear any jacket.
+- For a single day, you can also set out in any jacket.

-Bikepacking and multi-day cycling tours require a bit more planning, as the weather can rarely be pinned down precisely in advance.
-Here you are best off with the most flexible clothing pieces possible.
+Bikepacking and multi-day cycling tours require a bit more planning because the weather is rarely predictable in advance.
+Here, you are best equipped with the most flexible clothing pieces possible.

-- At the latest, after two or three days in a row, real cycling clothing – that is, a good cycling functional jacket – pays off.
+- At the latest, after two or three days in a row, real cycling clothing – such as a good cycling functional jacket – pays off.

-- There are cycling jackets that can become vests thanks to removable sleeves.
+- There are cycling jackets that can become vests thanks to detachable sleeves.

 - A rain jacket is part of the standard equipment.